 Do your kids enjoy fruit punch but you cringe at the additives and food coloring agents?
-This Hibiscus Punch is simple enough to make with under 10 minutes from start to finish (not counting the brewing time).
+This 2 Ingredient Hibiscus Punch (Paleo, Low-Carb, THM, GAPS) is simple enough to make with under 10 minutes from start to finish (not counting the brewing time).

 Originally from Angolla, hibiscus is now cultivated throughout the tropical regions of the Earth like Mexico, Sudan and Egypt.
 Traditionally, it has been used to support normal blood pressure and is healthy for overall cardiovascular health.
 And because of the high vitamin C content, hibiscus helps with recovery from colds and flus.

 But you know what else hibiscus is good for?
 Disguising itself as a junky, corn-syrup-laden counterpart “Fruit Punch.”
 For the most part, all I have to do is give my kids “the look” and they get the message that [insert junk food/drink here] is not the best option but with this drink, I don’t even have to say anything.

 They naturally ask for it.
 And they love it.

 Even if its’ nemesis is standing right next to it.
 I admit the vibrant color is appealing to kids but this drink is also great for adults.
 Especially when there’s a low-carb option for all the keto folks.

 I’ve come across homemade makeup recipes calling for hibiscus as a coloring agent and I can totally see how the beautiful ruby hue would be a great alternative to substandard dies.

 When you finely grind hibiscus, it creates this gorgeously rich magenta powder much like this shade of hibiscus punch.

 2 Ingredient Hibiscus Punch (Paleo, Low-Carb, Keto, GAPS)